-A. 1) that NF Services are discovered and selected by the Service Framework Support Function without explicit discovery request from the consumer
+A. 1) Rel-16 will support implicit discovery, ie. that NF Services are discovered and selected by the Service Framework Support Function without an explicit discovery request from the consumer.

+a) Discovery and selection of a suitable NF Service instance is based on a combination of 3GPP specified attributes as metadata, for example:

+- Service Type of the provider